Dleibe1/Project-Builder/README.md

 - React.js
 - Express.js
+- Knex.js
 - Objection.js
 - PostgreSQL
-- OAuth 2.0
+- OAuth 2.0 (login with GitHub)
 - GitHub API
-- Cypress.js (Tests suite is a work in progress)
 - Material UI
-- TinyMCE WYSIWYG Editor
+- TinyMCE
 - AWS S3 Bucket
+- Cypress.js (Tests suite is a work in progress)

 ### Improvements coming soon:

-1. More Material UI integration.
-2. Option to add a link to purchase parts from the parts list.
+1. Option to add a link to purchase parts from the parts list.
-3. Ability to create, edit, or fork a project as a single markdown file.
+2. Ability to create, edit, or fork a project as a single markdown file for greater convenience for more complicated projects.

 ## Usage